 - Blog post

 - Talking points

 - #news posts (we can typically turn these around in under 24 hours)

 Our role is limited to improving the overall quality of content — its readability, flow, voice, and tone — and doesn’t include approving it for publication.
 After a piece of writing has passed through the Writing Lab, it will be polished and will follow 18F’s Content Guide, but that doesn’t necessarily mean it’s ready to be published.
 Obtaining necessary approvals, designing a place for the content to live, and completing the technical work of posting content are all responsibilities of the content owner.

 The Writing Lab is designed for short engagements.
-If you need more than 10 hours of content help, please submit a staffing request to get a content designer assigned to your project.
+If you need more than 10 hours of content help, please visit #staffing-resourcing to ask for guidance on getting somebody assigned to your project.

 Standard practice is to file an issue in our GitHub repo.
 If you don’t feel comfortable filing an issue, reach out to us on our Slack channel, #writing-lab.
 Provide us with the basic details of your project and we’ll create an issue for you (and tag you in it).
-Lab members make edits and specific comments in Google Docs, and they discuss larger questions in comments on the GitHub issue.
+Lab members will reach out to schedule a 15-30 minute consult with you and make edits and specific comments in Google Docs.
+They may also discuss larger questions in comments on the GitHub issue.
 Whenever possible, Lab members try to pick up and close issues within a week.

 Lab members assign themselves to issues as they can.
 Each core Lab member is cleared to spend three hours per week on the Lab, so our ability to pick up and close issues is based on the number of issues coming in and the workload of other projects.

 If your issue isn’t assigned to someone within three days of you filing it, please ping the team in #writing-lab or leave a comment on the issue.
 If your content has a hard deadline, please note that in the issue.
 Add the urgent label if it needs to be completed in the next two days.